-When natural disasters like droughts, floods, tornadoes, severe storms, and earthquakes strike; the damage can be overwhelming.
-The Department of Labor can assist in many different ways with unemployment assistance, guidance on building laws surrounding community restoration and injuries that result from reconstruction, and helping victims who may experience discrimination while relocating to a safer area.
-For more information about safe drinking water, land reclamation, etc., view DNR's Disaster Publication Packet.
+When natural disasters like floods, droughts, tornadoes, severe storms, and earthquakes strike, the damage can be overwhelming.
+The Missouri Department of Labor and Industrial Relations can assist in many ways, such as unemployment assistance, guidance on building laws surrounding community restoration and injuries that result from reconstruction, and helping victims who may experience discrimination while relocating to a safer area.

 How the Department can help: